prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_xwindow_fullscreen_enabled_get(const wchar_t* pipeline, boolean* enabled)
 ```
-This service gets the current full-screen-enabled setting for the Pipeline's XWindow .
+This service gets the current full-screen-enabled setting for the Pipeline's XWindow.

 **Parameters**
 * `pipeline` - [in] unique name of the Pipeline to update
 * `enbled` - [out] true if the XWindow's full-screen mode is enabled, false otherwise.